2025–26 Northampton Town F.C. season

-The 2025–26 season is Northampton Town's 129th season in their history and their third successive season in League One.
-Alongside competing in League One, the club also participate in the FA Cup, EFL Cup and EFL Trophy.
+The 2025–26 season was Northampton Town's 129th season in their history and their third successive season in League One.
+Alongside competing in League One, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
 The season covers the period from 1 July 2025 to 30 June 2026.

+Managerial changes

+On 9 March, Kevin Nolan was sacked as manager after seventy games at the helm and a 31.4% win ratio.